Geosynopsis/geosynopsis.github.io/_posts/2018-11-19-Insecure-docker-registry.md

 Only difference in that case is that we need to open the firewall for entire internet.

 ### Case of insecure registry
-Essentially, it is not advised to use the insecure registry with docker.
+Essentially, it is not advised to use the insecure registry with docker and docker by itself doesn't entertain insecure registry.
 But if it is only for internal/developmental purpose, one might not want to go through all the hassle to make the registry to communicate through https.
 In such a case, we can make docker to use insecure registry with following command:

  {% highlight bash %}